comododragon/linaii/README.md

 Please see [Command-line Arguments](#command-line-arguments) for information about possible optimisations.
 More specifically, see the following arguments: `--fno-mma`, `--f-burstaggr`, `--f-burstmix`, `--f-vec`, `--ddrsched`, and `--mma-mode`.

-Information about how the model works can be found in the latest publication.
+Information about how the model works can be found in the latest publication or thesis.
 See [Publications](#publications).

 #### DDR Scheduling Policies